-10 Top-Rated Tourist Attractions in Nîmes
+10 Top-Rated Attractions & Places to Visit in Nîmes

 See also: Where to Stay in Nîmes

-1 Arènes: The Ancient Roman Amphitheater
+1. Arènes: The Ancient Roman Amphitheater

-2 Maison Carrée
+2. Maison Carrée

 Address: Place de la Maison Carrée, Nîmes

-3 Jardins de la Fontaine (Gardens of the Source)
+3. Jardins de la Fontaine

-These beautiful and peaceful gardens lie on the site of an ancient spring that lies west of the Maison Carrée.
-Decorated with monumental vases and Baroque-style statues, the gardens were part of a project to embellish Nîmes in the 18th century.
+This tranquil green space, located on the site of an ancient spring near the Maison Carrée, is a wonderful place for leisurely strolls.
+Decorated with monumental vases and Baroque-style statues, the Jardins de la Fontaine (Gardens of the Source) were part of a project to embellish Nîmes in the 18th century.
 The richly ornamented gardens were laid out around the former fortified ramparts.
 The gardens extend over several different levels.
-By exploring the water basins and waterways, visitors will eventually stumble across the romantic ruins of the ancient Temple de Diane.
-This enigmatic temple was possibly the sanctuary of a sacred spring or part of an ancient bath complex — its exact function is not known.
+By exploring the water basins and waterways, visitors will eventually stumble across the ruins of the Roman-era Temple de Diane.
+This enigmatic temple was possibly the sanctuary of a sacred spring or part of a bath complex — its exact function is not known.

 Address: Quai de la Fontaine, Nîmes

-Address: 13 Boulevard Amiral Courbet, Nîmes
+Address: 16 Boulevard des Arènes, Nîmes

-5 Musée des Beaux-Arts (Museum of Fine Arts)
+5. Musée des Beaux-Arts

-Address: Rue Cité Foulc, Nîmes
+Address: Rue de la Cité Foulc, Nîmes

-6 Festivals and Events
+6. Festivals and Events

-7 Musée du Vieux Nîmes (Museum of Old Nîmes)
+10. Musée du Vieux Nîmes

-This museum is found at the Place aux Herbes, a charming public space with many outdoor café tables spilling out into the square.
+The Musée du Vieux Nîmes (Museum of Old Nîmes) is found at the Place aux Herbes, a pleasant public space with many outdoor café tables spilling out into the square.
 Housed in a 17th-century building (the former Bishop's Palace), the museum illustrates Nîmes' history from the Middle Ages until the 19th century.
 Everyday objects, arts, crafts, and furnishings help to illustrate the local culture and traditions.
-The museum has a particularly interesting textile collection, since Nîmes was an important manufacturer of textiles in the 18th century.
+The museum has a particularly interesting textile collection since Nîmes had many manufacturers of textiles in the 18th century.
 Nîmes shawls were once the rage all over Europe.
 Visitors will also be surprised to learn that denim was invented in Nîmes.
 There is a "Blue Room" dedicated to Nîmes' most famous cloth.